eolesinski/poliscipy/docs/customization.md

 PoliSciPy also offers several ways to customize other aspects of your electoral college maps, including map titles, labels, and legends.
 Here are a few options for customizing the appearance of your map.

-### Titles and Labels
+### Map Titles and Labels

-You can customize the title of your map and the labels for the states or regions.
-For example:
+You can customize the title of your map using the title parameter:

 ```python
 # Plot electoral college map with a custom title and labels